Roger Makins, 1st Baron Sherfield: Ambassador to the United States

 In 1953 he was appointed to be the Ambassador to the United States, a post he held until 1956.
-On the eve of the Suez Crisis, he was present at the crucial meeting on 25 September 1956 where Harold Macmillan was apparently persuaded that US President Dwight D. Eisenhower had offered the British Government tacit support; Makins, on the other hand, concluded correctly that Eisenhower would not support the intervention.
+On the eve of the Suez Crisis, he was present at the crucial meeting on 25 September 1956 where Harold Macmillan was apparently persuaded that US President Dwight D. Eisenhower had offered the British Government tacit support; Makins, on the other hand, correctly concluded that Eisenhower would not support the intervention.

 Later career in the civil service

 After his return from Washington he served as Joint Permanent Secretary to The Treasury from 1956 to 1960 and as Chairman of the United Kingdom Atomic Energy Authority from 1960 to 1964.

 Chancellorship

 Makins was appointed to the post of Chancellor of the University of Reading in 1969, and retained this position until 1992.

-Marriage
+Marriage and children

-On 30 April 1934, in an Episcopal ceremony in Tallahassee, Florida, he married an American, Alice Brooks Davis (d.1985), the daughter of Dwight F. Davis, founder of the Davis Cup and former US Secretary of War.
+On 30 April 1934, in an Episcopal ceremony in Tallahassee, Florida, he married an American, Alice Brooks Davis (d.
+1985), the daughter of Dwight F. Davis, founder of the Davis Cup and former US Secretary of War.
+The couple had six children: